geor9/AutoForwardIMessage/README.md

 To install
 ==========
 - OS X 10.8: Register the script with "Message Received" event - refer to https://46b.it/2012/hacking-with-imessage
-- OS X 10.9: Haven't tested yet, but it looks like they don't let you specify a script for each event - they make you specify a script folder
+- OS X 10.9: Refer to https://github.com/yongjunj/AutoForwardIMessage/pull/1

 Note
 ====